-The Bond Indenture also established, and the York County Board of Supervisors levied, a Special Assessment Tax that will be collected from the owner(s) within the CDA District in the event the incremental tax revenue and revenue stabilization fund are not sufficient to pay the debt service.
-In addition, through the indenture, York County placed a tax lien on the property owned by the Authority to provide further recourse against non-payment of debt service.
+The Bond Indenture also established, and the Board of Supervisors levied, a Special Assessment Tax that will be collected from the owner(s) within the District in the event the incremental tax revenue and revenue stabilization fund are not sufficient to pay the debt service.
+In addition, through the indenture, the County placed a tax lien on the property owned by the Authority to provide further recourse against non-payment of debt service.